alshedivat/al-folio/_projects/2024_open_phrasebank.md

 ### Case 3 - Wordtree: How different Nature science and Social science describe climate change

 The frequent phrases used in Nature science and Social science are different.
-The wordtree below shows the difference in the phrases used in the two disciplines to describe climate change.
+The wordtree below shows the difference in the phrases used in the two disciplines to describe climate change based on 40k articles from [Elsevier OA CC-BY Corpus](https://elsevier.digitalcommonsdata.com/datasets/zm33cdndxs/2).

 <iframe src="https://open-phrasebank.readthedocs.io/en/latest/wordtree_climate_geo.html" frameborder="0" style="border:none; overflow:hidden; width:100%; height:510px;" allowTransparency="true"></iframe>